nerraf-dev/Obsidian-Vault-Programming/42Malaga/42_Projects/Born2BeRoot/Pages/10 - The Script.md

 ```

+> [!NOTE] Timing
+> The task says that the script should run to display information every 10 minutes.
+> Using

 ### Crontab
 What is crontab?It is a background process manager.
 The specified processes will be executed at the time you specify in the crontab file.